 The project was to field the world’s first four-tandem team (Team Sea to See) with all blind stokers in the prestigious Race Across America (RAAM).
 RAAM is a non-stop race from Oceanside, California to Annapolis, Maryland, and has had quite a history since its conception in 1982 as the Great American Bike Race.

-Due to my friendship with Dan, my passion for endurance cycling, and experience in cross-country bicycle races such as the Tour Divide and Trans Am Bike Race, I committed to being part of the support crew early on.
-Later on, I stepped up into the role of crew chief, which was good real-world experience for the Master in Leadership and Management degree program I was simultaneously doing along with a half-dozen other leadership roles.
+Due to my friendship with Dan, my passion for endurance cycling, and experience in cross-country bicycle races such as the Tour Divide and Trans Am Bike Race, I committed to being part of the support crew immediately.
+Later on, I stepped up to the role of crew chief, which was good real-world experience for the Master in Leadership and Management degree program I was simultaneously doing along with a half-dozen other leadership roles.

-Taken from Team Sea to See’s official website:
+Taken from Team Sea to See’s old official website:

 Team Sea to See is committed to proving that people who are blind can succeed in any field.
 We believe that demonstrating this capacity to succeed is critical to empowering others in the blind community and changing society’s perceptions of the blind.
 We are illustrating this capability by building a team of high-achieving businesspeople and athletes who are vision-impaired to tackle RAAM and conduct an accompanying media and outreach campaign.